 If you send your letter or form by post, use Royal Mail's Signed For service.

 You should receive a letter or email acknowledging receipt of your complaint.
 If you don't receive anything, phone or write to check that it has been received.

 How long complaints take

 The complaints procedure or the person investigating your complaint may explain how long an investigation should take.
-If no-one tells you, ask how long the process takes.

 Steps in a formal complaint